8 Tasty Boozy Sweet Tea Recipes

 Corn liquor tastes great with any kind of tea, but green is especially good.

-• Boil 4 cups of cold water and 1/2 cup of sugar or honey in a pot.
+• Boil the cold water and sugar or honey in a pot.

-• Once it has boiled, shut off the heat and let it sit for 2 minutes to cool slightly.
+• Once it has boiled, shut off the heat and let it sit for two minutes to cool slightly.

-• Add 5 green tea bags, cover, and let steep for 5-7 minutes.
+• Add the green tea bags, cover, and let steep for five to seven minutes.

 • Remove the bags, squeeze the excess water out, and discard.